stechnique/LaravelShoppingcart/README.md

 }
 ```

-The key to access the model is the same as the model name you associated (lowercase).
+The key to access the model is the same as the model name you associated (camelCase).
 The `associate()` method has a second optional parameter for specifying the model namespace.

 ## Exceptions